Irrelon/ForerunnerDB/readme.md

 In the following example $addToSet is used to check uniqueness against the whole document being added:

-#### $pull
-Used in updates to remove an item from an array

-#### $move
-Move an item that exists inside a document's array from one index to another

-## Using $addToSet to push a unique item into an array
-ForerunnerDB supports the $addToSet operator as detailed in the MongoDB documentation.
-The main difference between ForerunnerDB and MongoDB is that ForerunnerDB also allows you to specify a matching field / path to check uniqueness against:

-### A Simple $addToSet, checks uniqueness against a whole document being added

 	// Create a collection document
 	collection.setData({
 		_id: "1",